OpenDSA/OpenDSA/Doc/source/Extensions.rst

 OpenDSA ReST Extensions
 =======================

-A number of custom ReST extensions have been created for the OpenDSA project.
+The following custom ReST extensions have been created for the OpenDSA project.

-They are documented here.
+The documentation here presents all of the options associated with each directive, as if the directive were to appear for direct processing by Sphinx.
+However, OpenDSA modules are intended to be pre-processed by a configuration script that dynamically loads in additional information to tailor modules for specific eTextbook instances.
+In particular, information related to grading of embedded exercises should be controlled by the configuration files.
+See :ref:`Configuration` for details.
+Thus, a number of the directive options, while documented, are labeled as not being set manually (i.e., by the module author) within the ReST file.
+You just leave those options out when you create your module, and specify them instead in your configuration file.

 avembed
 -------
 NAME
     avembed - embed an AV or other HTML page inside a ReST document.

 SYNOPSIS::